 Who Made Blue Depression Glass?

-Depression glass was manufactured between 1920 and 1950 during the Great Depression and was meant to be affordable and produced in mass quantities.
+Depression glass was manufactured between the mid 1920s and early 1940s and was meant to be affordable and produced in mass quantities.
 Previously, glassware had always been hand-cut and therefore only affordable to the wealthy.
 Not only is it quite pretty, but was a symbol of hope during Great Depression, as the common family could finally afford to adorn their home with glassware.

 There were many different companies who manufactured these notable blue pieces, but some of the most well-known include: